trywilco/wilcosdk/Quests Creation/Actions & Conditions APIs/action_success.md

 The `action_success` condition is used to verify that action block with the name `newrelic_configure_with_key` finished successfully

-The example is taken from the `newrelic-observability` quest:

-*TBD: Add link to quest*

 ## Relevant Triggers

 All triggers